 Starting a side hustle can be quite a bit of work, but the right platform can make your new business a lot easier to manage.
 Payment processing, for example, is a big consideration if you’re going to be dealing in anything beyond cash, so you’re going to need a platform that handles payments for you in a safe, secure manner.

-Beyond payments, you’ll also want a partner that provides you with all of the functions you need to run your side hustle—whether that’s sharing photos, doing video calls, building and uploading courses, managing your Discord server, tracking your metrics, and much more.
+Beyond payments, you’ll also want a partner that provides you with all of the functions you need to run your side hustle—whether that’s sharing photos, doing video calls, building and uploading courses, managing your community, tracking your metrics, and much more.

 Whop can do all of this for you, meaning that you can put all of your precious time into your side hustle and not have to worry about the nitty gritty.
 Customer service that responds to issues in minutes?
 Check.
 Free to use?
 Check.
 Lets you sell any sort of digital product and assists you with marketing?
 Check and check.